Your Money, Your Goals

 Participation in the YMYG trainings will help these case managers improve their personal financial stability as well as support the project’s secondary target, low-income families seeking assistance at non-profit organizations.
 For many of these individuals, case workers and non-profit staff may be the only opportunity to access unbiased and accurate financial empowerment services.
 As individuals already know and trust their case managers, often having already shared much of their personal information with them, case manager can introduce financial empowerment concepts within the context of their pre-existing trust-based relationship and then linking clients with other financial empowerment providers.

-If you or your organization is interested in joining the Your Money Your Goals training, please contact Caitlin George, Manager of the Financial Empowerment Zone at United Way of Passaic County at email@example.com or by phone at 973-279-8900 ext, 214.
+If you or your organization is interested in joining the Your Money Your Goals training, please contact Jeremy Guenter, Director of Financial Empowerment Initiatives, at United Way of Passaic County at email@example.com or by phone at 973-279-8900 ext, 214.